Eternalyze0/photonic_computing_papers/README.md

 # Photonic Computing Papers

-A collection of photonic computing papers and books.
+A collection of photonic computing papers and books, especially those related supercomputing and AI.

 ## 2018